AIC-BV/wn-faq-plugin/README.md

 The plugin provides three frontend components:

 - `faqCategories` displays published categories, their FAQ count and an **All** link to the current page, without category parameters.
-- `FaqBySlug` displays FAQs from the published category resolved from its configured route parameter.
+- `FaqsBySlug` displays FAQs from the published category resolved from its configured route parameter.
 - `FAQ` displays all FAQs by default, can be limited to a selected category and provides search when enabled.

 FAQ listing components hide entries that are not translated into the current locale by default.
 Disable the `isTranslated` property to include them.